 Rottnest Island day trip itinerary: the best beaches and snorkelling

-For those who unconditionally love snorkelling and those who haven’t done it a lot, make sure you’re equipped to have a look down there!
+For those who unconditionally love snorkelling and those who haven’t done it a lot, make sure you have your snorkelling gear to have a look down there.

-I recommend taking your time when you’re on Rottnest Island.
-If you’re patient enough to let people go, you can easily enjoy the place by yourself.
+I recommend taking your time for this Rottnest Island day trip itinerary.
+With only a day trip to explore the island, you may feel like you should move quickly from one spot to another.
+But if you’re patient enough to wait for people to leave, you can easily enjoy the place by yourself.
 Little Salmon Bay was packed when we arrived at 12 pm.
 45 minutes later, after the bus left, there was only us and another couple.
+The experience is very different when the place got quiet.

-Rottnest Island day trip itinerary: visit of the lighthouse
+Rottnest Island day trip itinerary: visit the lighthouse

 We arrived just in time for the 2 o’clock tour.
 They run tours every half an hour until 2.30 pm, so we were very lucky!

-It was interesting to learn a bit more about the history of the island from a local volunteer.
+It was interesting to learn a bit more about the history of the island and the lighthouse from a local volunteer.
 And the views from up there will blow you away.
-Almost literally, considering the strength of the wind!!
+Almost literally, considering the strength of the wind!

-Unfortunately, these small marsupials became very rare.
+Unfortunately, these small Australian marsupials became very rare.
 The imported foxes killed most of them on the mainland, where they also struggle with the bushfires.
-For all visitors’ pleasure, it’s different on Rottnest Island.
+For all visitors’ pleasure, it’s a different story on Rottnest Island.

 We hadn’t been cycling for more than five minutes before we spotted a few quokkas.

-Quokkas on Rottnest Island are not shy at all.
+On Rottnest Island, quokkas are not shy at all.
 If you kneel down to take a closer pic or a selfie, you may actually struggle because they are curious and come too close!
-Rottnest Island has been named after them as the explorer thought they were big rats (rat nest…)!
+Rottnest Island has been named after them as the explorer thought they were big rats (rat nest…).
 But with their adorable happy faces, they are a lot cuter than big rats!
 Quokkas are supposed to be nocturnal.
-Although we did see more and more of them as the sun was going down, we still could spot many during the day!
+Although we did see more and more of them as the sun was going down, we still could spot many during the day.

 We saw many quokkas at our first stop on the south coast of the island (Henrietta Rocks).
-The place with the highest number of quokkas during our visit was the road leading to the lighthouse.
-At we were getting closer to end of the day and the night, we saw more and more quokkas when we were finishing our loop in the north of the island.
+The place with the highest number of quokkas during our day visit was the road leading to the lighthouse.
+And when we reached back the ferry area at night, quokkas were everywhere!

 To sum up: don’t plan your Rottnest Island day trip itinerary according to the quokkas, we saw them almost everywhere and at any time of the day.